openmfp/architecture/rfc/003-account-management-and-service-integration-using-a-central-control-plane.md

 It is desirable that the End User Interface displays and modifies the data that is available in the user facing API of a respective service.
 As a result a consumer user interface should directly leverage and modify the data available in the central control plane.
 To properly reflect the available authorizations of the consumer UI, the UI may need to directly integrate to the IAM for permission checks.

 Operators of respective services will likely need access to additional information that is typically hidden from end users of a service.
 Therefore, it is likely that the Service Operators will need to use an Operation focussed interface that is directly interacting with the service specific API.
-Also, Service Operators may be external users not known by the openMFP platform and a different authorization concept may be needed.
+Also, Service Operators may be external users not known by the OpenMFP platform and a different authorization concept would apply.